What is middleware?

 Parsing request body

-When a request body is parsed it goes to
+When a request body is buffered it goes to

 RequestBodyParserMiddleware which actually parses form fields and file uploads.
 This middleware makes it possible to receive request params, when you call